On the importance of 3D stress state in 2D earthquake rupture simulations with off-fault deformation: Stress field and faulting

-In Figure \ref{fig03condition}b, we plot the same criterion as a function of $\Psi$ and the seismic ratio $S$, as defined by \citep{andrews1976rupture,das1977}, \begin{linenomath*} \end{linenomath*} where $\mu_s$ and $\mu_d$ correspond to the static and dynamic coefficient of friction respectively, for a slip weakening law. $S$ helps determine whether a rupture in 2-D can reach supershear velocities (S $<$ 1.77), or remains sub-Rayleigh (S $>$ 1.77).
+In Figure \ref{fig03condition}c, we plot the same criterion as a function of $\Psi$ and the seismic ratio $S$, as defined by \citep{andrews1976,das1977}, \begin{linenomath*} \end{linenomath*} where $\mu_s$ and $\mu_d$ correspond to the static and dynamic coefficient of friction respectively, for a slip weakening law. $S$ helps determine whether a rupture in 2-D, \add[review]{under homogeneous conditions,} can reach supershear velocities (S $<$ 1.77), or remains sub-Rayleigh (S $>$ 1.77).
 For a fixed value of $\Psi$, fulfilling the criterion for strike-slip faulting strongly depends on $\mu_d$.
 Interestingly, setting up a proper strike-slip stress field in agreement with Anderson theory, i.e. $\Psi \simeq 30^\circ$ for $\mu_s=0.6$, requires supershear parameters, and this holds true for a large range of realistic $\mu_d$ values.